 Natural diamonds are extracted from the Earth from two sources – kimberlite rock and alluvial.
 To mine diamonds from kimberlite a hole is dug in the Earth.
 Alluvial diamonds have originated from a kimberlite rock deposit but have eroded from that deposit to another location.
 The photo at the top of this post is of a kimberlite rock open-pit mine in Canada.

 Digging a hole in the Earth is clearly damaging to the environment.
 However, diamond mines can be filled in and the trees replanted without long-term consequences.
 Contrast this with gold mining which damages the environment in ways that are not reversible.
 Additionally, the amount of other natural resources required to mine diamond – fuel, electricity, water etc. is relatively small.

-Do your homework.
-This issue is not as cut and dried as either side would have you believe.
+This is an issue that you need to do your homework on.
+It isn’t as cut and dried as either side would have you believe.